kjd2060/Soccer-Database-Project/README.md

 2) Start a database project or open the existing one
 3) if anything is in it, drop the schema using the GUI
 4) Open and run the SQL file 'create_db.sql' in the SQL folder
 5) Open 'populate.sql' in the SQL folder BUT DO NOT RUN IT.
 You need to change the directory strings to wherever you have the sample data.
+Included an excel file with sample data here.
 6) Run the SQL file 'populate.sql' in the SQL folder.
 7) Now open your prefered Java IDE and make a new project, likely as a console project.
 Add our Java Code in Java Source Code to the project; both the code in the main folder and in the data_object subfolder (you can just add the subfolder).